DFHack/dfhack/docs/plugins/building-hacks.rst

 Tags:

+:index:`Allows mods to create and manage powered workshops.
-Allows mods to create and manage powered workshops.
+<building-hacks; Allows mods to create and manage powered workshops.>`

 Usage::